Dkoutrintzes/Laser-Dot-Collaborative-Pygame-Environment/README.md

 ```
 python game.py human agent True
 ```
-if any of the two players are human UI will turn on even if the argument is false for human players the controls are UP and DOWN for player one and LEFT and RIGHT for player 2
+if any of the two players are human UI will turn on even if the argument is false.

+For human players the controls are UP and DOWN for player one and LEFT and RIGHT for player 2